JellePiepenbrock/blog-old/_posts/2020-02-10-Predictability-Minimization-Part2.md

 ```

-On to the loss terms: we have a standarse mean square error loss for the autoencoder part:
+On to the loss terms: we have a standard mean square error loss for the autoencoder part:

 $$ I = \frac{1}{n} \sum_{n=1}^N (Y_{true} - Y_{pred})^2 $$